-2. Being able to responsible about the gained achievements to the institution or organization.
+2. Being able to be responsible about the gained achievements to the institution or organization.

 |2.2 Teaching skills||1.
 Being able to plan, implement, and evaluate mathematics learning-and-teaching innovatively through applying the recent concepts of pedagogic-and-didactic of mathematics.

-2. Being able to making use of various learning resources, including Science, Technology and Arts, which orient toward long-life skills.
+2. Being able to make use of various learning resources, including Science, Technology and Arts, which orient toward long-life skills.